Our lifestyle shapes our financials. We like our space light and airy. Our room is all space and a mattress. Welcome to our Crib!

 We buy what we need.
 We have everything we need.

 The public transportation is great for getting to work.
 I enjoy people gazing, imagining what they do and how they live.
 It is a wonderful diversion and is the fastest hour of my day.
-I remind myself that I be grateful for all the wonderful things I have, that I smile, remain humble and polite.
-I tune to my Podcasts (I should list them someday) only to listen to them again later.
+I remind myself to be grateful for all the wonderful things I have, that I smile, and remain humble.

 The light rail to work stops at the Union Station.
 I refuse the free mall rides to office and walk instead.
 A mile to and a mile back make my 2 miles a day exercise.
-On most evenings, my wife and I walk the extensive network of walking paths that run through our neighborhood, and the sight of good looking people (in Thule and Patagonia), them suckers, is always mentally rewarding.
+On most evenings, my wife and I walk the extensive network of walking paths that run through our neighborhood, and the sight of good looking people (in Thule and Patagonia) is always mentally rewarding.
+Please keep consuming.
 We’ve added a Rowing Machine for the winter, and for my lungs and stiff bones.

 I should end now.
 It’s 10:20 PM.
-Part II will follow.
 Please comment.
 If nothing else, let me know how your dog is doing.